chenall/grub4dos/README_GRUB4DOS.txt

 	cp menu.lst iso_root
 	mkisofs -R -b grldr -no-emul-boot -boot-load-size 4 -o grldr.iso iso_root

+Added 1: the grldr renamed grldr.bin, use UltraISO to load the boot file.

+Added 2: Use UltraISO to load the boot file grlgr_cd.bin, and then copy the grldr file
+	to the root directory.

 ******************************************************************************
 ***           Use bootlace.com to install partition boot record            ***
 ******************************************************************************

-Since bootlace.com has not implemented the --install-partition option, you need to use the already implemented --floppy=PartitionNumber option instead.

-Hear is a way you might want to follow:
+Method 1:

 Step 1.
 Get the boot sectors of the partition and save to a file MYPART.TMP.
-	For NTFS, you need to get the beginning 16 sectors.
-For other type of filesystems, you only need to get one sector, but getting more sectors is also ok.
+	For EXT2/3/4 partition, you need to get the start of the three sectors, for other types of file systems, you only need to obtain a sector.

 Step 2.
-Run this:
+Under DOS, Windows, these commands are executed:

-	bootlace.com --floppy=Y --sectors-per-track=S --heads=H --start-sector=B --total-sectors=C --vfat --ext2 --ntfs MYPART.TMP
+	bootlace.com --floppy= MYPART.TMP

-	where we suppose MYPART.TMP is for (hdX,Y) and the partition number Y should be specified as in the --floppy=Y option.

-	Note that for FAT12/16/32/NTFS partitions, you can omit these options:

-		 --sectors-per-track, --heads, --start-sector, --total-sectors,
-		 --vfat and --ext2.

-	For NTFS partitions, you must specify --ntfs option.

-	For ext2 partitions, you can omit --vfat, --ntfs and --ext2 options, but other options should be specified.

 Step 3.
 Put MYPART.TMP back on to the boot sector(s) of your original partition
 	(hdX,Y).

+Method 2:
+	Executed under DOS command:
+	bootlace.com --install-partition=I K

+	I is the partition number (0,1,2,3,4, ...), K is the drive letter (0x80, 0x81, ...).
+	Implementation will show the simple disk information and regional capacity, and are prompted to press "y" key to continue, press the other key to exit.

+Installing GRLDR boot code to PBR under Linux:
+	bootlace.com --floppy /dev/sda1

-Note: Only a few file systems(FAT12/16/32/NTFS/ext2/ext3) are supported by now.
+Note: Only a few file systems(FAT12/16/32/NTFS/ext2/ext3/ext4/exfat) are supported by now.

-Note2: Under Linux you may directly write the partition.
-That is to say, Step
-	1 and Step 3 are not needed.
-Simply use its device name instead of MYPART.TMP.

-Note3: grubinst has the feature of installing grldr boot code onto a
+Note: grubinst has the feature of installing grldr boot code onto a
 	partition boot area.

 ******************************************************************************